-The Australian Consumer Law (ACL) is a single, national consumer law.
-The ACL will replace provisions in 20 national, state and territory consumer laws.
+The Australian Consumer Law (ACL) is a single, national consumer law that provides guarantees and warranties to protect consumers, Australia-wide.

 The ACL includes:

-- A new national unfair contract terms law covering standard form contracts.
+- A national scheme for unfair contract terms law covering standard form contracts.

-- A new national law guaranteeing consumer rights when buying goods and services, which replaces existing laws on conditions and warranties.
+- A national scheme for guaranteeing consumer rights when buying goods and services, which replaces existing laws on conditions and warranties.

-- A new national product safety law and enforcement system.
+- National product safety laws and enforcement system.

-- A new national law for unsolicited consumer agreements, which replaces existing sand territory laws on door-to-door sales and other direct marketing.
+- A national law for unsolicited consumer agreements, which replaces existing state and territory laws on door-to-door sales and other direct marketing.

 - Simple national rules for lay-by agreements.